peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Generates a CBOR object from a rational number.
 * `static CBORObject FromObject​(Object obj)`<br>
  Generates a CBORObject from an arbitrary object.
 * `static CBORObject FromObject​(Object obj,
+          CBORTypeMapper mapper,
+          PODOptions options)`<br>
+ Generates a CBORObject from an arbitrary object, using the given options to control how certain objects are converted to CBOR objects.
+* `static CBORObject FromObject​(Object obj,
           PODOptions options)`<br>
  Generates a CBORObject from an arbitrary object, using the given options